iamtheblackunicorn/angeldustduke-genesis/_posts/2022-03-18-How-to-write-a-blog-in-Rust.markdown

 ## So!
 Let's get started!

-Because *Acid* is written in Rust, you will need the Rust toolchain installed and available from the command-line.
+Because *Acid* is written in Rust, you will need the Rust toolchain installed and available from the command line.
 To do this, visit [https://www.rust-lang.org/](https://www.rust-lang.org/).
-Once that is done, check if you have Git installed and available from the command-line.
+Once that is done, check if you have Git installed and available from the command line.

 To run *Acid* on your own machine (I haven't uploaded *Acid* to [Crates.io](https://crates.io), Rust's package registry.) you will have to fetch *Acid's* source code from GitHub.
 This can be done with this command: